 Durham works with a variety of Partner Institutions across the world.
 In order to be considered as an Erasmus+ exchange student, you should be a registered student at one of our Erasmus+ Partners.

 This guide contains information on departments, modules and credits and specific study information.
-Please note that some ECTS handbooks are awaiting update.
-If this is the case for your subject area, the 2019/2020 handbook will still be sufficient.
+Please note that some module handbooks are awaiting update.
+If this is the case for your subject area, the 2020/2021 handbook will still be sufficient.

 |Number of modules||